Butterflies and moths in the Lasiocampidae, Pyralidae, Scopariinae, Sesiidae, Oecophoridae, and Lycaenidae Families

 Family Sesiidae

-There are around 1000 species worldwide, and 14 in the British isles.
-All in this family have transparent or partly transparent wings and resemble wasps, hornets and other Hymenoptera, also the forewings are vary narrow.
+There are around 1100 species in temperate and tropical regions, and 14 in the British isles.
+All in this family have transparent or partly transparent wings and resemble wasps, hornets and other Hymenoptera, also the forewings are vary narrow, with a forewing length ranging from 2 - 28 mm.
 Wingspan ranges from 30 - 60 mm.
 Adults are day fliers, mainly in sunny weather.
 The Hymenopteran mimicry is believed to confer some protection from predators.
 The larvae tend to feed in tree-trunks, stems and roots; so are rarely seen.
+Many are considered pests as the larvae bore into the stems of commercially reared fruit trees and bushes.
 For some species the lifecycle can take as long as 3 years.
 Usually the eggs are laid singly on the foodplant.

 The hornet clearwing larva feeds in poplar and aspen roots and trunks for around 3 years.